bitcoinnano/nano-node-stratum-pool/README.md

-# Bitcoin Nano and Zclassic - Node Open Mining Portal
+# Bitcoin Nano - Node Open Mining Portal

 This is a Equihash mining pool based off of Node Open Mining Portal.